10 Apr What Is An Influencer?

 Let’s talk about a few different types of influencers.

 Marketers often consider micro influencers to be the smallest category of influencer, but we think it’s worth paying attention to another category of small influencer as well: the local influencer.
 Local influencers are people who may not have a lot of social media reach (often less than 5k followers on any given platform), but who do have a significant ability to influence others within their community.
 These influencers may rely on social media, but may also incorporate word of mouth and other media types more than other influencers.

-A local influencer might partner with small, local businesses, or with businesses opening a new location in their city.
-They might get compensated in free products or discounts instead of money more often than other influencers.
+Local influencers have an audience of followers that mostly live in and around their local community.
+A local influencer generally posts about local events and happenings, and might partner with small, local businesses, or with businesses opening a new location in their city.
+They might get compensated in gifted products or discounts rather than monetarily more often than other influencers.
 Local influencers are often food, fashion, or lifestyle influencers, focusing on local restaurants or boutiques.

 Some local influencers may have more than 5k followers, especially if their locale is a large city, in which case they may not be small influencers at all.
 In fact, none of these categories is hard and fast, and they may not always be mutually exclusive with one another.

 “A spoonfull of sugar makes the….” – finish this line for me, will ya?
 Also, no, I used more than a spoon for whatever I was making, so…. 😃 you’ll see, next week!
 Shot with 50mm NIKON | f/2.2 | 1/2000 sec | ISO-2500. #teachyourself . . . . #foodphotography #foodstyling #nikon_photography #foodbloggers #indianfoodbloggers #lagostinausa #madhavasweet #VEGAN #coconutsugar